Furnace Repair in Fallbrook, California

 Carbon monoxide detected

 Any amount of carbon monoxide can harm a family’s health and well-being.
 If the pilot light is yellow instead of blue, this may indicate the presence of carbon monoxide.
 Other signs of carbon monoxide are rusting pipes, excess condensation on windows or cold surfaces, and family members experiencing fatigue and malaise.
-If carbon monoxide is detected, turning off the furnace and immediately contacting a professional to repair or replace the unit is important.
+If carbon monoxide is detected, turning off the furnace and immediately contacting a professional furnace repair in Fallbrook or replace the unit is important.

 If the blower is running continuously and it doesn’t seem to produce the needed temperature then there might be something wrong with its filter, pilot light, or limit switch.
 To get to the root of the problem, a professional can check all the related mechanics.
 There are times when all it needs is a simple fix but there are other times when the unit needs replacing already.